The lessons a good old-fashioned story teaches

 A very common mistake, Glinda thinks, everyone more or less hopes that but we know we will all die someday, we just never know when.
 We think that we can deal with it tomorrow, but of course, we know that day never comes.

-Glinda assured them that it will be okay.
-Many families are reluctant to speak about their own deaths, no one really likes to talk about it.
+Glinda assured them that it would be okay.
+Many families are reluctant to speak about their deaths, no one likes to talk about it.

-I wish we had would have had a discussion of some sort, says Nessa.
+I wish we would have discussed some sort, says Nessa.
 It would make all these decisions easier for us.
 My head hurts already and I just don’t know where to start, there are so many things to think about and to do.
 We wish we had close family nearby but after father left mother, she became so bitter and hateful that she soon alienated all her friends and any family she had many years ago.
 So they had no one essentially.
 Glinda reassures them that she was there for them, their mother had once been a close friend.
-Fredie gives her a big hug and thanks her for standing by them at such a time.
-What did they need to do first, he asked?
+Freddie gives her a big hug and thanks her for standing by them at such a time.
+What did they need to do first, he asked.

-After several hours they had made their list of decisions that were required to be made upon someones death.
-During that time, Freddie had found the black box their mother kept all her important papers in under the floor boards.
-To their surprise, they found that their mother had actually made a will after all.
+After several hours they had made their list of decisions that were required to be made upon someone’s death.
+During that time, Freddie had found the black box their mother kept all her important papers in under the floorboards.
+To their surprise, they found that their mother had made a will and there were plans of what to do in the event of her death after all.
 Everything was left to the children.
 That was a relief Glinda thought, at least everything will not be tied up in Probate waiting for a judge to release the home and all their mother’s assets.
 The children were at least safeguarded there.
 There would be some money and a roof over their heads at least.

 After breakfast, Glinda asked the children those hard questions and after many tears, stops and starts they made their decisions and now they could go to the funeral home to finalize them.

 The funeral director was a friendly person and soon took the two under his wing to help them out.
-He did a lot of the work, and asked only minimal questions to spare them further pain.
-They had decided to have a funeral service, although they didn’t expect many people to come, they felt they needed to have it, some kind of ritual to speak and to remember their mother by.
+He did a lot of the work and asked only minimal questions to spare them further pain.
+They had decided to have a funeral service, and although they didn’t expect many people to come, they felt they needed to have it, some kind of ritual to speak and to remember their mother.
 The Obituary for the paper was drafted and all the arrangements were finally completed.

 They left the funeral home feeling very drained and very unsure of what their lives would look like now.
 Everything had changed.
 It was a tragic time for them Glinda thought.
 She was glad she had decided to forgive the old hatreds that had built up over the years between the two once friends.
 This allowed Glinda to help her old friend’s children.